-The trading market for our common stock will rely in part on the research and reports that industry or securities analysts publish about us or our business.
-If no or few analysts commence or continue coverage of us, the trading price of our common stock could decrease.
+The trading market for our common stock relies in part on the research and reports that industry or securities analysts publish about us or our business.
+We do not currently have and may never obtain extensive research coverage by industry or securities analysts.
+If more analysts do not commence coverage of us, the trading price of our common stock could decrease.
 If one or more of the analysts covering our business downgrade their evaluations of our common stock, the price of our common stock could decline.
 If one or more of these analysts cease to cover our common stock, we could lose visibility in the market for our common stock, which in turn could cause the price of our common stock to decline.